Short Story – Chapter One

 Comedians Who Die Way Too Early

-Patrice O’ Neal died today at the age of 40.
+Patrice O’ Neal died at the age of 40.
 He was a great comic who didn’t need a set of material to go on stage and kill it.
 Loved his sense of humor and his unPCness.
 Greg Giraldo another great comic who did some Comedy Roasts with O’Neal died just two months ago at the age of 44.
 Got me thinking about how many comics go way too young.
 Here’s the SHORT list (thanks to Patrick Bromley):

 - Bill Hicks